 Preventing HAIs is critical to patient safety.
 Any patient is at risk for developing an HAI, although there are certain factors that increase the risk of infection.
 These include, for example, patient characteristics, such as, age or underlying diseases or conditions that may compromise the immune system; presence of indwelling or invasive medical devices, such as catheters or breathing tubes; complications from surgical procedures; and antibiotic use.
 The risk of infection related to invasive devices increases the longer the device is left in place.
 Patients in the healthcare setting are also at increased risk of HAIs from exposure to organisms that are transmitted between patients and healthcare workers.

-HAIs are infections that patients acquire during the course of receiving healthcare treatment for other conditions.
-A recent CDC healthcare-associated infection (HAI) prevalence survey provides an updated national estimate of the overall problem of HAIs in U.S. hospitals.
-Based on a large sample of U.S. acute care hospitals, the survey found that on any given day, about 1 in 25 hospital patients has at least one healthcare-associated infection.
+HAIs are infections that patients acquire while receiving healthcare treatment for other conditions.
+A 2014 CDC healthcare-associated infection (HAI) prevalence survey opens in a new tab provides an updated national estimate of the overall problem of HAIs in U.S. hospitals.
+Based on a large sample of U.S. acute care hospitals opens in a new tab, the survey found that on any given day, about 1 in 25 hospital patients has at least one healthcare-associated infection.
 There were an estimated 722,000 HAIs in U.S acute care hospitals in 2011.
 About 75,000 hospital patients with HAIs died during their hospitalizations.
 More than half of all HAIs occurred outside of the intensive care unit.
-The direct and indirect costs of HAIs are estimated to total $97-147 billion annually.
+The direct and indirect costs of HAIs opens in a new tabare estimated to total $97-147 billion annually.

 - Catheter-associated urinary tract infection (CAUTI)